suerion/AutomatedWorkcarts/README.md

 ## Permission

+- `automatedworkcarts.toggle` -- Allows usage of the `aw.toggle` or `aw.toggleall` commands.
 - `automatedworkcarts.managetriggers` -- Allows adding and removing custom triggers.

 ## Commands

-- `aw.toggle` -- Toggles automated workcarts on or off.
+- `aw.toggle` -- Toggles automation for the workcart you are standing on or looking at.
-  - Workcarts are already automated by default on plugin load, so this command is mainly for users who want to toggle it off while they set up triggers.
-  - Note: Reloading the plugin will toggle them back on.
+  - This command is disabled while the `AutomateAllWorkcarts` configuration option is `true`.
 - `aw.addtrigger <speed> <track selection>` -- Adds a trigger at the nearest train track, with the specified speed and track selection.
   - When a workcart collides with this trigger, its speed and track selection will be adjusted accordingly.
   - See the configuration section for a list of possible speeds and track selections.